davidmreed/davidmreed.github.io/_posts/2018-05-28-curious-boolean-nature.md

 ## The Upshot is...

  - Booleans are more complicated that one might expect.
- - Never rely on behavior around uninitialized variables.
+ - Never rely on behavior around uninitialized variables (in any language!)
  - `NullPointerException` can arise even without a dot-notation object dereference.
+ - Booleans can't be relied upon to cascade in Hierarchy Custom Settings.